- News & Communications

 The McGuire Family Prize for Societal Impact recognizes and rewards Dartmouth community members who have contributed toward or are responsible for making a significant positive impact on humanity, society, or the environment.

-Recipients will be invited to visit Dartmouth and participate in classroom discussions, lectures and/or other activities that give students and/or the broader Dartmouth community an opportunity to learn about the recipient's human-centered impact on individuals, society, and the world.
+Upon being awarded the McGuire Prize, recipients are invited to visit Dartmouth and engage in classroom discussions, lectures and/or other activities that give students and the broader Dartmouth community an opportunity to learn about the their human-centered impact on individuals, society, and the world at large.

 Energy technology and policy expert Rose Mutiso '08, Thayer '08, has been named the winner of the 2023 McGuire Family Prize for Societal Impact.
 Mutiso is the research director for the Washington, D.C.-based think tank Energy for Growth Hub and the co-founder and former CEO of the Nairobi, Kenya-based Mawazo Institute.

 "It's humbling.
 And it's inspired me to do quite a lot of reflection.
 I'm hopeful the prize can help bring more attention to the issues I work on: amplifying African voices and agency in the shaping of Africa's climate and energy future."—Rose Mutiso '08, Thayer '08

 The inaugural McGuire Family Prize for Societal Impact was presented to Jason McLellan, a structural biologist whose groundbreaking coronavirus research conducted at the Geisel School of Medicine laid the foundation for COVID-19 vaccines that have saved countless lives.
 McLellan, a former assistant professor at the Geisel School, is now the Robert A. Welch Chair in Chemistry at the University of Texas at Austin.